DoctorDalek1963/lintrans/docs/source/tutorial/defining-matrices.rst

    The matrix :math:`\mathbf{C}` being defined as :math:`(\mathbf{A}^2\mathbf{B})^{-1}`

-One advantage of this method, is that the matrix is re-evaluated each time it is needed.
+One advantage of this method is that the matrix is re-evaluated each time it is needed.
 So for this example, if you change the value of :math:`\mathbf{A}` or :math:`\mathbf{B}`, then :math:`\mathbf{C}` updates automatically.

 It is impossible to define a matrix in terms of a matrix which is not already defined, or in terms